aws-samples/aurora-and-database-migration-labs/Code/PGPerfStatsSnapper/README.md

 1. When you create a new RDS PostgreSQL database or Aurora PostgreSQL cluster, it comes with default parameter groups, which cannot be updated.
 For RDS PostgreSQL, create a [custom DB parameter group](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html) and associate it with the RDS instance.
 For Aurora PostgreSQL, create a [custom cluster parameter group along with a custom DB parameter group](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_WorkingWithParamGroups.html).
 Associate the cluster parameter group with the Aurora cluster and the DB parameter group with the primary DB instance and the Aurora replicas.

 1. Modify [shared_preload_libraries](https://www.postgresql.org/docs/11/runtime-config-client.html) DB parameter and add **pg_stat_statements** extension.
 This can be set in DB Parameter group for RDS PostgreSQL and Cluster Parameter group for Aurora PostgreSQL.
-Then create the extensions by running the following command in the PostgreSQL database where application related objects are stored.
+Then create the extension by running the following command in the PostgreSQL database where application related objects are stored.

 	```bash
 	/usr/local/pgsql/bin/psql --host=<PostgreSQL Instance EndPoint> --port=<Port> --username=<Master UserName> --dbname=<Database Name where Application objects are stored>